Bills' Hamlin in critical condition after collapse on field

 “The NFLPA and everyone in our community is praying for Damar Hamlin,” the players' union said in a statement.
 “We have been in touch with Bills and Bengals players, and with the NFL.
 The only thing that matters at this moment is Damar’s health and well being.”

-The unfinished game has major playoff implications as the NFL enters the final week of the regular season, with the wild-card playoff round scheduled to begin on Jan.
+It was unknown when or if the game would resume as the NFL enters the final week of the regular season.
+The outcome has major playoff implications with the wild-card round scheduled to begin on Jan.
 14.

 The aftermath of the injury was reminiscent of when Bills tight end Kevin Everett lay motionless on the field after making a tackle on the second-half opening kickoff in Buffalo’s 2007 season-opening game against the Denver Broncos.